 Teaching Assistants, Level 2 (TA2)

 Graduate students appointed to the position of TA2 will have completed more than 18 hours of graduate course credit in the appropriate discipline and will have completed centralized training facilitated by the College of Graduate Studies.
 TA2s may have primary instructional responsibility for a course and may have autonomy for teaching, assigning grades, and providing laboratory instruction/setup as part of a regularly scheduled course.
 TA2s must be under the supervision of a Georgia Southern faculty member that teaches in the discipline.
 The department chair and graduate program director shall determine that the credentials of a student assigned as TA2 qualify the individual to undertake the assignment of instruction.

-Graduate Assistantships (GAs) are assistantships which provide general administrative support to academic and administrative units within the University.
+Graduate Assistants (GAs) provide general administrative support to academic and administrative units within the University.
 Whenever possible, the duties assigned to graduate assistants should be relevant to the graduate program and the professional goals of the students.

 The following guidelines should be used when determining the work assignments and workload for assistantships:

 - Assistantships best serve the student, the hiring unit, and the student’s academic department when they are used as an integral component of the graduate education experience.